physiatry/physiatry.github.io/quotes.md

 ## What patients say about Dr. Shoval

+> He (the patient) hates going to the doctor.
+But he really likes you guys and says, "Mom, they're so nice to me!"
+I'm really grateful for you all for being his provider.
+I just want to say thank you.

 > Thank you Dr. Shoval for all the guidance you have given to me and X today.
 Extremely grateful.

 > Great...thanks a million again.
 You made my nephew's day today and most importantly gave him hope